Walkley Program on Innovation in Journalism

 Since 2014 we’ve hosted a series of Friday-afternoon trainings and lectures at our office in Sydney to help journalists skill up and meet other innovation-minded people.
 We held recent meetups in Perth (virtual reality), Brisbane (web scraping) and Sydney (Internet of Things).

 We’re always looking for new partners from the worlds of journalism, business and non-profits who can help transform journalism.
-Read more about working with us or email the Walkleys’ Innovation manager, Rose Powell or via Twitter.
+Read more about working with us or email the Walkleys’ general manager, Louisa Graham.